INSPIRE-MIF/priority-driven-implementation/README.md

-# priority-driven-implementation
+# Repository for INSPIRE MIWP Action 2.2 'Roadmap for priority-driven implementation'

-Repository for INSPIRE MIWP Action 2.2 'Roadmap for priority-driven implementation'
+The Action 2.2 “Roadmap for priority-driven implementation” is defined in the [INSPIRE MIWP 2021-2024](https://webgate.ec.europa.eu/fpfis/wikis/display/InspireMIG/INSPIRE+work+programme+2021-24) with aim to ...